 Tibet is the highest plateau on earth.
-High raised mountains and splendid and lustrous lakes are the magnificent sights.
+High-raised mountains and splendid and lustrous lakes are magnificent sights.
 Your chance to see plains with yaks and nomads’ tents and colorful flags draped on the high passes.
 Hike to some of the remote heritages and view high peaks like the north face of Everest.
 Some of the world’s extreme roads exist here.
-The scope for adventure is unlimited once you are able to get the permit.
+The scope for adventure is unlimited once you can get the permit.

 The Tibetan People:

 Some of the beverages and cuisine are going to leave a mark on you.
 Lhasa is famous for its beer and the salted or yak-butter tea offered by monks in remote monasteries.
 You can enjoy a picnic with a herding family on the shores of a remote lake.
 People have lived in great hardship, owing to the political turmoil.
 However, they are very tolerant and always welcome visitors with open hearts and a smile on their faces.
 You will definitely fall in love with the hospitality here.

 A Higher Plain:

 A photogenic Tibet is mainly known to be a spiritual realm.
 Magnificent monasteries, prayer halls of chanting monks, and remote Cliffside retreats stand as evidence for this.
 Tibet’s pilgrims – from old ladies murmuring mantras in temples heavy with the aroma of juniper incense and yak butter Visitors prostrate themselves around Mt Kailash – also add to the appeal.
 The level of devotion and faith is such that it is hard to believe that it belongs to the current age.

 It will be very cold during winter so fewer people visit.
 You will have lesser crowds at the major attraction.
 Prices of tickets and hotels are almost discounted by 50% during the season.